Polomich/CART315/Process/README.md

 ### How to fix a broken game?

-May walls are not walling. why.
+My walls are not walling. why.

 ## Week 2: Exploration Protoype I (January 29, 2025)